vaibhavshah08/rfp-management-system/README.md

 - **Google Gemini API Key** - Get one at https://aistudio.google.com/apikey
 - **Email Credentials** (for SMTP sending):
   - Gmail: Enable 2-Step Verification and create an App Password
-  - SendGrid/Mailgun: Use provided API keys or SMTP credentials
 - **IMAP Credentials** (for receiving vendor replies):
   - Gmail: Use the same App Password as SMTP
-  - Other providers: Use appropriate IMAP credentials

 ### Installation Steps